gripableteam/gripable-play-unity-docs/source/index.html.md

 );
 ```

-> ConfigureForceGesture configures the force and time thresholds for the specified force gesture.
+> Configures the force and time thresholds for the specified force gesture.

 ```csharp
 GripablePlay gp = Gripable.Play1;